Würzburg–Aschaffenburg railway: Route

 The Main–Spessart railway is 112.5 kilometres long, although the system of kilometre markings change in Aschaffenburg.
 This is a relic from the time when the section north of Aschaffenburg was operated by non-Bavarian railway administrations.
 After leaving Würzburg Hauptbahnhof, the line first passes the new port and the marshalling yard, which was closed in 2004 by the then Railion (now DB Cargo).
 Before reaching Veitshöchheim station, which is noteworthy for its entrance building, the Main–Spessart railway crosses the Hanover–Würzburg high-speed railway, which crossed the Main valley here on a 30-metre-high bridge.
 The line continues to follow the Main valley, where in places the very cramped right bank side is shared with the Bundesstraße 27.
 In Wernfeld, it meets the tracks of the Wern Valley Railway (Werntalbahn) from Waigolshausen, although the two lines do not initially connect but run parallel.
 In the vicinity of Gemünden the line makes an almost 180° degree curve next to the Main and again passes under the high-speed line.

 The Nantenbach Curve (Nantenbacher Kurve) connects the Main–Spessart railway and the Hanover–Würzburg high-speed railway between the operations yard of Rohrbach on the high-speed line and Nantenbach junction, east of Lohr, on the Main–Spessart railway.
 This shortcut allows long-distance trains to use the high-speed line between Würzburg and Lohr and shortens their travel times considerably as the curvy section through the Main valley only permits moderate speeds.

 From Lohr, it heads west through the Spessart.
 From Lohr station (200 metres above sea level), the line climbed steadily for 20 kilometres to Heigenbrücken (275 m ASL) until 2017.
 Immediately west of Heigenbrücken station, it passed through the 926 metre-long almost horizontal Schwarzkopf Tunnel.
 At the western end of the tunnel at Hofgut Wendelstein was the highest point of the line and the Heigenbrücken West operations yard, where pusher locomotives were detached and returned to Laufach.
 As far as Laufach station (175 m ASL), the line ran over the Spessart Ramp, the trains on the 5.2 kilometre-long route overcame a height difference of 100 metres, corresponding to an average slope of 1.9%.
 In fact, this varied between 1.54 and 2.17%.
-Most of the section from Lohr to Laufach is now bypassed by a new line with four tunnels.
+The section from a point east of Heigenbrücken to Laufach is now bypassed by a new line with four tunnels.
 Shortly before the halt of Hösbach the line crosses the A 3.